How students feel about their bodies strongly influences their mental health and decisions about food.

 The Solution

 My seminars address the problems your students face.
 I expose the problems with “dieting”.
-I bring students into an understanding of the complex interrelation between body image and food choice.
-I train students in the evidence-based practice of mindful eating as the healthy alternative to “dieting”.
+I bring students into an understanding of the complex interrelation between body image, self care and food choice.
 My seminars are fun, interactive, deeply practical, accurate and relevant.
 They are designed to empower teens to take positive steps to protect themselves and their peers from the toxic environment in which they live.
 My goal is to work with you to create a body-positive, food-positive school, where healthy attitudes and actions concerning bodies and food flourish.

 What your students will learn: